jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 mymachine:~:mylogin$ python3 -m pip install  git+https://github.com/pytorch/audio.git@aa56d30c937ab48c0e93234046e19f0e128a03fc --user
 ```

-Finally, the labwork has been developed with [torch](https://github.com/pytorch/pytorch) 1.7.0.
+The python packages deepcs and torchaudio are not installed on the CentraleSupélec GPU clusters.
+However, pytorch is already installed.
+If needed, the labwork has been developed with [torch](https://github.com/pytorch/pytorch) 1.7.0.

 ## Setting up the dataloaders